pluskid/Mocha.jl/docs/user-guide/backend.rst

 Note that instead of instantiating a ``CPUBackend``, you now construct a ``GPUBackend``.
 The environment variable needs to be set **before** loading Mocha.
 It is designed to use conditional loading so that the pure CPU backend can still run on machines which don't have a GPU device or don't have the CUDA library installed.
+If you have multiple GPU devices on one node, the environment variable ``MOCHA_GPU_DEVICE`` can be used to specify the device ID to use.
+The default device ID is ``0``.

 Recompiling Kernels
 ~~~~~~~~~~~~~~~~~~~